AntJanus/WebDevelopment.META/Book/2-Learning/2-first-language.md

 Python is among the few languages that are used to teach programming from the get-go, and it's one of the most useful ones in that manner.
 Unlike C++ and C, Python doesn't have to be "class based" or object oriented, python is just..python.
 It can be complicated, and it can be simple.
 Getting started with Python is a breeze.

 ### Frameworks and Tools
 For web development, the default standard for Python is Django, an MVC framework that drives most of the major webdev python projects.
+Python also has its own environment settings (usinv virtualenv) which allows you to use various Python environments for various objects. `Pip` is the python package manager of choice.

 ### Jobs
 The job market for Python is varied.
 It's definitely not a "hot" language but it's neither a dead one.
 Python is used pretty much everywhere but only a few webdev shops choose Python as the way to go.